Elliott H. Lieb: Awards

 and the Carl Friedrich Gauss Prize at the International Congress of Mathematicians ″for deep mathematical contributions of exceptional breadth which have shaped the fields of quantum mechanics, statistical mechanics, computational chemistry, and quantum information theory.″ Also in 2022 he received the Dirac Medal of the ICTP jointly with Joel Lebowitz and David Ruelle.

-Lieb is a member of the U.S. National Academy of Sciences and has twice served (1982–1984 and 1997–1999) as the President of the International Association of Mathematical Physics.
+Lieb is a member of the U.S. National Academy of Sciences and has twice served (1982–1984 and 1997–1999) as the president of the International Association of Mathematical Physics.
 Lieb was awarded the Austrian Decoration for Science and Art in 2002.
 In 2012 he became a fellow of the American Mathematical Society and in 2013 a Foreign Member of the Royal Society.

+In 2023 Lieb received Kyoto Prize in Basic Sciences for his achievements in many-body physics.

 Works

 Lieb has made fundamental contributions to both theoretical physics and mathematics.
 Only some of them are outlined here.
 His main research papers are gathered in four Selecta volumes.
 More details can also be found in two books published by EMS Press in 2022 on the occasion of his 90th birthday.
 His research is reviewed there in more than 50 chapters.